Sakai Vault (SAKAI) Price Prediction in USD | Forecast for 2026, 2027, 2030 & Beyond | MEXC

 Sakai Vault Historical Price

-According to the latest data gathered on Sakai Vault live price page, the current price of Sakai Vault is 0.031873USD.
+According to the latest data gathered on Sakai Vault live price page, the current price of Sakai Vault is 0.030445USD.
 The circulating supply of Sakai Vault(SAKAI) is

 In the past 24 hours, Sakai Vault has shown a price movement of